-Frank Furniture is a project explored in 2016/17, my final year of design school.
+Frank Furniture is a project explored in 2017.
 The project combines the use of sets of two modular pieces that can be connected and disconnected without the need for tools or external hardware.
 Its' inception was based on my interest not only in furniture design, but also in how to mitigate the waste generated by traditional furniture.

 At the time, I worked as a design consultant for a furniture company and saw firsthand how much material is wasted in the manufacture, shipment, and assembly of traditional furniture.

 How can we address the waste generated by traditional furniture shipping and assembly?

 Frank Furniture's original goal was to mitigate the need for external assembly tools and joinery.
 After having seen the traditional furniture shipping process, I was motivated to explore avenues through which we can address the waste generated by this process and also how we might make furniture assembly more accessible to people who might otherwise be unable to assemble their own furniture.